rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

     """
     self.circuit = self.feature_map.combine(self.var_form)
 ```
-5. We create a function to that associates the parameters of the feature map with the data and the parameters of the variational circuit with the parameters passed
+5. We create a function that associates the parameters of the feature map with the data and the parameters of the variational circuit with the parameters passed
 ```python
 def get_data_dict(self, params, x):
     """